-While we grow 40 or so kinds of plant-based foods at the farm, we grow more than 150 varieties, all told, of those vegetables.
+While we grow 50 or so kinds of plant-based foods at the farm, we grow approximately 200 varieties, all told, of vegetables, herbs, flowers, and berries.
 For example, we grow more than 30 varieties of heirloom, greenhouse, and cherry tomatoes.
 Lettuces may be green, red, bronze, butter, leaf, bibb, romaine, or iceberg.
 Carrots may be orange, white, yellow, purple, or red, long, short, fat, skinny.
 Potatoes – brown, red, purple – inside and out!
 Eggplant – dark purple, lavender, white, striped, small, large, round, long & skinny.
 Tomatoes may be pink, orange, red, yellow, black, green, striped, plum, cherry, slicers, saladettes.
 Beets – red, purple, golden or striped.
 You can eat a rainbow from what is produced at Many Forks Farm!
 From this description you can see that you should not expect the produce at Many Forks Farm to be all the same size, shape or color.

 The color pigment in vegetables is indicative of the phytonutrients (plant nutrients) in the vegetables.
 Scientists are just beginning to understand the role that many of these play in human health, but do believe that a diversity of these nutrients, as indicated by eating a colorful diet, are important to optimal and resilient health.